Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: Experiments

 \section{Experiments}

-We evaluate the performance of TwigVLM on three popular VLMs, namely LLaVA-1.5-7B \cite{llava1.5}, LLaVA-NeXT-7B \cite{llavanext} and Video-LLaVA-7B \cite{videollava}, to compare with the state-of-the-art VLM acceleration methods.
-After that, we conduct comprehensive ablation studies to analyze the effectiveness of the key elements of TwigVLM.
+We evaluate the performance of TwigVLM and TwigVLM++ on three popular VLMs, namely LLaVA-1.5-7B \cite{llava1.5}, LLaVA-NeXT-7B \cite{llavanext} and Qwen2.5-VL-7B \cite{qwenvl}, to compare with the state-of-the-art VLM acceleration methods.
+After that, we conduct comprehensive ablation studies to analyze the effectiveness of the key elements of TwigVLM and TwigVLM++.